Anum-2017/Spec-Kit-Plus-Guides/OpenCode/WITHOUT-PYTHON.md

 opencode --version
 ```

-The official OpenCode documentation lists npm as a Windows installation option.
+### Windows

+OpenCode recommends WSL for the best Windows experience. npm installation is also available on Windows.

 ---

-# 5️⃣ Test Spec-Kit Plus
+## Step 5: Test Spec-Kit Plus

 Run: